 You would think Maryland law would be settled on this point.
 But it is not.
 If you read Maryland law, you get the feeling that our appellate courts are not getting bogged down in labels.
 A doctor has the requisite training and experience to comment on a nurse's standard of care, it would seem that they would be allowed to provide the testimony.

-On other hand, they could follow the much discussed and debated Illinois case where the court rejected a medical doctor introduced to offer opinion testimony on the appropriate standard of nursing care by failing to adequately communicate a patient's condition to the attending doctor.
+On the other hand, they could follow the much-debated Illinois case where the court rejected a medical doctor introduced to offer opinion testimony on the appropriate standard of nursing care by failing to adequately communicate a patient's condition to the attending doctor.

 The court's rationale was that nursing is a unique profession that is readily distinguishable from a medical doctor.
 The court was also concerned that a doctor would raise the bar too high on what should reasonably be expected of a nurse.